jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu/xorg.md

 ## The second monitor just disappeard

 Yeah, Ubuntu can do this if your monitor is unstable enough.
-The only thing you can do to recover one or more monitors is to activate them via a `xrandr` command.
+One thing you can do to recover one or more monitors is to activate them via a `xrandr` command.

 1. `xrandr` -> This will list all your monitors: